ethereum/consensus-specs/tests/formats/kzg_7594/recover_cells_and_kzg_proofs.md

 # Test format: Recover cells and KZG proofs

-Recover all cells/proofs given at least 50% of the original `cells` and `proofs`.
+Recover all cells/proofs given at least 50% of the original `cells`.

 ## Test case format